seedstack/pep/seedstack_pep_004_automatic_ui_generation.md

 ## Automatic Assembler

+This part is located in business framework core.

-The first step leading to UI pattern DSL will be to provide automatic assemblers.
+The first step leading to automatic UI will be to provide automatic assemblers.
 So users won't have to write them, even if it will be still configurable.

 In order to do this, we will create a specific assembler extending `AbstractBaseAssembler`.
 It will use the DSL provided by [ModelMapper](http://modelmapper.org/).